Auth Providers

 Google

-Follow the instructions here to create the OAUTH app for Obot.
+Follow the instructions here to create the OAuth app for Obot.

 You can view the source code for Google provider in this repo.